nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 samCar.model = "2020";
 ```

-Becuse of  OOP we can expand the Class definition to define class methods, so will add tiers upgrade methoud
+Becuse of  OOP we can expand the class definition to define class methods, so will add tiers upgrade methoud

 ```
 public class Car {